 Lecturer: Dr. Tim Moors

-Face-to-face: During consultation time (in breaks during lectures), and 4-4:30pm+ on Thursdays in the Lecturer's office, room 741 in building E10
+Face-to-face: During consultation time (in breaks during lectures), and 4-4:15pm+ on Wednesdays in room 752 in building E10

 To resolve course administration issues (e.g. timetable clashes or course enrolment variation), see the lecturer after the 1st lecture that you can attend.

 Email: For administrative matters only: t.moors AT unsw blah blah blah with “TELE9751” in the subject line.